hm-seclab/SBOM-quality-assessment/README.md

 This is the repository behind the website https://sbom.seclab.cs.hm.edu/

-### Due to maintinance work on the universitys power grid the SBOM quality assessment is offline over the weekend between 1. of september and 4. of september.
+### Due to maintenance work on the university's power grid the SBOM quality assessment is offline over the weekend between 1. of september and 4. of september.

 This project is part of a research project for a master's thesis at the University of Applied Sciences Munich in the [HM-Seclab](https://seclab.cs.hm.edu/).
 Feel free to reach out at mbiebel[at].hm.edu or hit me up on Mastodon at [@mariuxdeangelo@infosec.exchange](https://infosec.exchange/@mariuxdeangelo).